aseverns/hass-miner-heat/info.md

 ## Installation

 1. Click install.
-2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "miner".
+2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Miner HVAC".

 {% endif %}